hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 Also, it's worth noting that we don't need to navigate the FTP site to find individual files to download, since the link on the GEO site should list a link to the file.
 By right-clicking on the `ftp` link on GEO, you can copy the 'ftp address' to use with the `wget` or `curl` command.

 <img src="../img/geo_ftp_cl.png" width="700">

+# Sequence Read Archive

+## Finding and accessing data on the SRA

+# Ensembl

+## Finding and accessing reference data on Ensembl

+# igenomes

+## Finding and accessing reference data on igenomes
+- shared_databases